 - Is your mouse too small?

 This link from the United States Department of Labor gives free ideas to posture improvements.
-Join me in the prevention of a musculoskeletal disorder (MSD).
+Join us in the prevention of a musculoskeletal disorder (MSD).
 The most clear direction to assure safe aging is…

 “It is important to report signs and symptoms as early as possible to prevent serious injury or permanent damage.
 Users at risk for MSDs associated with computer use may experience some of the following signs or symptoms: